Jelmerro/vimrc/README.md

 - Automatically highlights the same words in a relatively light gray color

-### Instant Markdown

-- The preview won't open automatically
-- Open the preview with the custom :MD command

 ### Vim One

 - Theme for code, FZF sub-windows, the statusline, the tabs and even terminals